 Therefore, Amit’s friend won’t believe the load of the gold bought.

 11. Why will a sheet of paper fall slower than one that is crumpled into a ball?

-A sheet of paper has a lot of area as compared to a crumpled paper ball.
-A sheet of paper must face a lot of air resistance.
-As result a sheet of paper falls slower than the crumpled ball.
+A sheet of paper has a larger surface area when compared to a crumpled paper ball.
+A sheet of paper will face a lot of air resistance.
+Thus, a sheet of paper falls slower than the crumpled ball.